Back to all guides

 Tape only what is needed

-Add thin adhesive to the sides that still need structure.
-Do not seal the side where the tag or note should enter.
+Add thin adhesive only to the sides that still need structure.
+Keep tape away from the mouth, the pull path, and any fold that must flex.

 1. Find a paper piece that already has some structure.